ubports-oneplus5/documentation/README.md

 echo nameserver 1.1.1.1 | sudo tee /etc/resolv.conf > /dev/null
 ```

-### Expand the GSI RootFS from 2 GiB
+### Expand the GSI RootFS size
-This is an example on how to expand the rootfs image by 6 GiB so it becomes 8 GiB in total.
-Begin by booting your device back to TWRP and start following the instructions below:
+This is an example on how to expand the rootfs image to 16 GiB.
+Begin by booting your device back to TWRP, connect the USB cable and run the command below from your host:

-**WARNING:** Each 1.35 GiB adds about a minute to the transfer!
 ```
-adb pull /data/rootfs.img .
-dd if=/dev/zero of=zeroes.img bs=1 count=1 seek=6G   # <- change from 6G to desired increase size
-cat zeroes.img >> rootfs.img
-resize2fs -f rootfs.img
-adb push rootfs.img /data/
-adb shell "sync && reboot"
+adb shell "resize2fs /data/rootfs.img 16G"
-rm {zeroes,rootfs}.img
 ```

 ### Anbox setup
-First expand the rootfs (by at least 1 GiB) and afterwards enable USB networking using above instructions, then run:
+Start by enabling USB networking using above instructions and then run the following:
 ```
 sudo mount -o rw,remount /
 sudo apt update && sudo apt install -y anbox-ubuntu-touch android-tools-adb